neuralmagic/sparsify/docs/one-shot_experiment-guide.md

 ##### Computer Vision Use Case:

-Let's say we have an image classification use case and want to run a One-Shot Experiment on a dense resnet50 model using the imagenette dataset.
-We want to quickly and cheaply generate a sparse model so that we can build a prototype of the resnet50 model inferencing on a CPU server in the cloud with DeepSparse.
-Getting a working model that meets our deployment requirements on the imagenette dataset will give us the confidence to continue on our initiative knowing we can hit the metrics required for the business.
+You have an image classification use case and want to run a One-Shot Experiment on a dense ResNet-50 model using the imagenette dataset.
+You want to quickly and cheaply generate a sparse model so that you can build a prototype of the ResNet-50 model inferencing on a CPU server in the cloud with DeepSparse.
+Getting a working model that meets your deployment requirements on the imagenette dataset will give you the confidence to continue on your initiative knowing you can hit the metrics required for the business.

-We are targeting a balanced model in terms of wanting to get a 3-5x performance boost in latency while also maintaining the high accuracy of the model so that we can confidently deploy the model in production to solve our business case.
+You are targeting a balanced model in terms of wanting to get a 3-5x performance boost in latency while also maintaining the high accuracy of the model so that you can confidently deploy the model in production to solve your business case.

-We can use a Sparsify One-Shot Experiment to try and reach our goal.
-We have a standard resnet50 model as our dense baseline on imagenette which Sparsify already has as an alias model and npz formatted dataset hosted for us to use out of the box.
-Since we want to very quickly achieve a 3-5x speedup in latency performance with minimal training costs, a One-Shot Experiment makes the most sense for us for its fast optimization and lower, moderately performant sparsity profile.
+You can use a Sparsify One-Shot Experiment to try and reach your goal.
+You have a standard ResNet-50 model as your dense baseline on imagenette which Sparsify already has as an alias model and npz formatted dataset hosted for you to use out of the box.
+Since you want to very quickly achieve a 3-5x speedup in latency performance with minimal training costs, a One-Shot Experiment makes the most sense for you for its fast optimization and lower, moderately performant sparsity profile.

-With all of these considerations in mind, we have put together the following One-Shot Experiment command to run in hopes to achieve our goal for this use case:
+With all of these considerations in mind, run the following One-Shot Experiment command to achieve this use case goal:
 ```bash
 sparsify.run one-shot --use-case image_classification --model resnet50 --data imagenette --optim-level 0.5
 ```